AlpG2308/DigicamControl-with-PyQt5/readme.md

 Furthermore a counter was added otherwise the digicam-software will use an default counter, which works in mysterious ways.

 The gui2 is just a basic gui with a capture push-button as well as an editing line.
 The sensor signals will later be added as a variable to the `Camera_Control` class using pyqt signals.

+## Notes about the requirements
+The pipfile contains the pandas library which is not necessary for the control of the digicamcontrol software